 The Company assumed from an affiliated insurance company the risk associated with certain GMIBs.
-These embedded derivatives are included within other policy-related balances on the consolidated balance sheets with changes in estimated fair value reported in net derivative gains (losses).
+These embedded derivatives are included in policyholder account balances on the consolidated balance sheets with changes in estimated fair value reported in net derivative gains (losses).
 The value of the embedded derivatives on these assumed risks is determined using a methodology consistent with that described previously for the guarantees directly written by the Company.